 The national security law recently imposed on Hong Kong offers severe penalties for violations of vague bans on “separatism and subversion” and applies even to non-residents, making it a threat to anyone who violates the law and later enters Hong Kong or mainland China.
 This law is particularly troublesome to students and faculty members discussing issues sensitive to China in college classes, especially students based in China or Hong Kong.

 Between teaching online to students behind the Great Firewall and navigating the national security law, 2020 has brought new challenges to all faculty members, especially those who teach about topics that may be considered sensitive or controversial in China.
+Those challenges have continued into 2021.
 (For an in-depth discussion of these challenges, see the amicus curiae brief FIRE filed in a lawsuit, brought by Harvard University and the Massachusetts Institute of Technology, against a now-rescinded U.S. Immigration and Customs Enforcement policy requiring international students who were already in the U.S. to leave the country if their classes were online-only.)

 It is vital to document how universities respond to these challenges that present threats to academic freedom and freedom of expression at universities around the world.
 This page serves as a resource to track these responses, by country and institution.